Industry Sector Committees

-AARA, the newest of the Industry Sector Committees, is a forum for consideration of issues affecting general automotive repairers.
-Of particular interest to AARA is the debates surrounding the sharing of technical information in the Australian automotive industry.
-The issue of skills, training and development is of particular concern to AARA, as many of its qualified repairers and technicians, as well as its apprentices, are being lured into other industry sectors that require similar skill sets to the automotive sector.
+AARA advocates on national issues affecting general automotive repairers.
+Of particular interest to AARA are debates surrounding the sharing of technical information in the Australian automotive industry.
+The issue of skills training and development is also of particular concern to AARA, as many of its qualified repairers and technicians, as well as its apprentices, are being lured into other industry sectors that require similar skill sets to the automotive sector.
 AARA is committed to assisting MTAA in developing sector specific policy responses and strategies as they arise.

 The Australian Motorcycle Dealers Association (AMDA), its Motor Trades Association and Automobile Chamber of Commerce affiliated State and Territory Motorcycle Divisions and National Dealer Councils, is an industry sector association of the Motor Trades Association of Australia.

 These organisations in turn represent members who employ more than 310,000 Australians in more than 30 specific professions across 90,000 retail automotive businesses, who contribute more than $208 billion in aggregated turnover to the national economy.